appbaseio/reactive-manual/docs/v1.0.0/components/ReactiveList.md

 1. customize the look and feel with `componentStyle`,
 2. render individual result data items using `onData`,
 3. render the entire result data using  `onAllData`.

-`onData` prop registers a function callback which is triggered every time there is a change in the data results so that the user can render the `ReactiveList` component's UI view.

 ```js
 // Register a callback function with the `onData` prop.